What You Need to Know

 |Family Size||138% of the Poverty Guideline|

-As of December 2019, over 1.1 million people in Maryland enrolled in Medicaid.20
+As of April 2021, about 1.4 million people in Maryland enrolled in Medicaid.20

 If you have uninsured children under the age of 19, they may be eligible for the Maryland Children’s Health Program (MCHP).